Skip to main content

 Alternate Techniques

 Never practice too long using only one problem solving technique.
 Because, after a while, you are just mimicking what you did on the previous problem.
-Mix it up & work on different types of problems.
-This teaches both how & when to use a technique.
+Mix it up and work on different types of problems.
+This teaches both how and when to use a technique.

 Absorb content in multiple formats to make meaningful connections (e.g., compare books/videos on the same subject).